carpentries/instructor-training/episodes/14-checkout.md

 > ## Be The Expert: Checkout Q & A
 >
-> In small groups, read and discuss one of the three checkout procedures described on this page. (https://carpentries.github.io/instructor-training/20-checkout/index.html if you are viewing this text elsewhere)
+> In small groups, read and discuss one of the three checkout procedures described in this episode. (https://carpentries.github.io/instructor-training/20-checkout/index.html if you are viewing this exercise in the Etherpad)
 > Make notes in the Etherpad:
 > - What points do you think it is most important or helpful for people to remember?
 > - What questions or points of confusion do you have, or think others might have?